 How Our Early Experiences Affect Our Relationship Dynamics

 If we don’t decide to examine, explore, and change these beliefs, they will dictate our lives and behavior, including our relationship dynamics.
-If you’ve ever noticed your partners’ behavior ticks you off because it reminds you of your mother or father, this is an example of your matrix influencing your perception.
+If you’ve ever noticed your partner’s behavior ticks you off because it reminds you of your mother or father, this is an example of your matrix influencing your perception.

 Interactions with others may trigger a series of feelings and emotions for reasons we can’t even understand.
-We may get hurt, angry, or sad because of the behavior of our partner or friends, but not completely understand why these feelings come up.
+We may get hurt, angry, or sad because of the behavior of our partner or friends, but we do not completely understand why these feelings come up.
 Why do they piss us off so much?
 This is especially puzzling when little actions of others bother us but don’t seem to bother anyone else.

-These early-instilled beliefs conscious and unconscious affect our thoughts, feelings, perceptions, and actions.
+These early-instilled beliefs, conscious and unconscious, affect our thoughts, feelings, perceptions, and actions.
 They even affect who we choose to pursue a relationship with.

 This early matrix encoded in our neural circuitry works almost entirely within our implicit memory, which means it is outside of our conscious awareness.
 Implicit memories are stored sensations and feelings, which aren’t attached to an explicit event or memory in time.
 Early memories are formed before we have language, logical thought, or explicit recall (Siegel 2012a).
 Chances are you don’t remember exact incidents when your parent picked you up in your crib and reassured you as you cried or how often your diapers were changed, what you wore, how your mother smelled, the color of your bedroom, or what lullaby your father sang to you.
 It is only within the middle of our second year that we start to develop explicit memory where we remember specific incidents and details.